sanbee/parafeed/UserDoc.md

 the user and it is the responsibility of application programmer to add extra shell-commands for viewing the list of `const symbols`.

-Values can be transfered from one keyword or a `const symbol` to another keyword.
+Values can be transferred from one keyword or a `const symbol` to another keyword.
 E.g. to transfer the i^{th} value from keyword `Key1` to a keyword `Key2`, one could use `Key2=$Key1[i]`.  `Key2=$Key1` will transfer all values of `Key1` to `Key2`.